sebasjm/antlr/README.txt

 * Fixed bug in IntervalSet.and: it returned the same empty set all the time rather than new empty set.
 Code altered the same empty set.

+* Made analysis terminate faster upon a decision that takes too long;
+  it seemed to keep doing work for a while.
+Refactored some names and updated comments.
+Also made it terminate when it realizes it's non-LL(*) due to recursion.  just added terminate conditions to loop in convert().

+* Sometimes fatal non-LL(*) messages didn't appear; instead you got "antlr couldn't analyze", which is actually untrue.
+I had the order of some prints wrong in the DecisionProbe.

+* The code generator incorrectly detected when it could use a fixed, acyclic inline DFA (i.e., using an IF).
+Upon non-LL(*) decisions with predicates, analysis made cyclic DFA.
+But this stops the computation detecting whether they are cyclic.
+I just added a protection in front of the acyclic DFA generator to avoid if non-LL(*).
+Updated comments.

 January 23, 2007

 * Made tree node streams use adaptor to create navigation nodes.